From Headlights to Taillights: Vehicle Maintenance – Recommended or Required?

 The affirmation comes following a huge undertaking that began in 2015.
 The College was awarded candidacy status in November of 2016.
 After the submission of Accreditation Readiness Reports, the College was approved for Self-Study in the spring of 2018.
 The entire College community engaged in a self-study process, which extended to 2-years due to the pandemic, involving staff, faculty, students, industry partners, board members, administration, and on-site and virtual visits from an MSCHE evaluation team.

 “Becoming Middle States accredited means Johnson College will never settle for the status quo.
-We are committing ourselves to becoming a continuously improving organization, one that rises and succeeds together,” said Dr. Katie Leonard, President & CEO of Johnson College.
+We are committing ourselves to becoming a continuously improving organization, one that rises and succeeds together,” said Dr. Katie Pittelli, President & CEO of Johnson College.
 “This accomplishment was achieved by the hard work of our entire campus community.
 When we work together, we make a difference in the lives of our students and, in turn, our community and region.”

 The Middle States Commission on Higher Education (MSCHE) is a voluntary, non-governmental membership association that defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
 It examines each institution as a whole and performs peer evaluation and institutional accreditation of colleges and universities in the Mid-Atlantic United States.